cisagov/dotgov-home/pages/management/management.md

 Domains are registered for a one year period and can be renewed annually.

-#### How much is the renewal fee for a .gov domain?

-The cost of a .gov domain name is $400 per year.

 #### Where can I get a list of my domains that are up for renewal?

-On [domains.dotgov.gov](https://domains.dotgov.gov), from the Home tab, click Fees**.
+At [domains.dotgov.gov](https://domains.dotgov.gov), from the Home tab, select Manage Domains.

 #### How do I delete my domain?